pegonzalezs/Odoo-Tools/performance/readme.md

 * pip install erppeek (http://erppeek.readthedocs.io/en/latest/api.html)

 ## Command-Line Arguments
-### --help, -h
+### -h, --help,
 Tool help

 ### -m, --multithread
 Each user operations will be executed in a different thread, do not hesitate to do a top in the odoo server and analyse results with or without multithreading

 ### -s, --save
-The result of the execution will be storaged in history/output_<time_date>.xlsx
+The result of the execution will be saved in history/output_<time_date>.xlsx

-### -i, --inputfile,
+### -c, --config
-Provide a CSV file with login, password in 1st, 2nd column of the users involved in the performance test
+configuration file

 ## Output file
 Measure time execution per user

-## Operations config file

-Configure your operations inside the config file
+## Configuration File

 * Define the connection with your server
 * Include the login/password of the users that will run all the operations
+* Configure your operations inside the config file
 * It allows to quickly create functions that will call erppeek
 * The input of one operation can be the result of a previous one
 * Write your custom function in the python code and reference it in the configuration file.
 It will be directly executed without updating the motor of the script